daattali/beautiful-jekyll/resources_pages/terminology.md

 See also [pattern recognition](https://en.wikipedia.org/wiki/Pattern_recognition) and [semi-supervised learning](https://en.wikipedia.org/wiki/Semi-supervised_learning).

 #### `learning` vs. `inference`
-This relates to the discussion of Bayesian models above.
-One (probably flawed) definition of learning is setting your model parameters to fit your data, whereas inference is finding a posterior distribution over unknown quantities of interest.
-Here's some [more thoughts on this](https://www.quora.com/What-is-the-difference-between-inference-and-learning)
+One (probably flawed) definition of `learning` is updating your parameters given your data.
+The term `inference` is perhaps slightly more specific, as it typically refers to inferring parameters of a model, either Bayesian or frequentist (see above).
+Here's some [more thoughts on this](https://www.quora.com/What-is-the-difference-between-inference-and-learning).

 #### `mean` vs. `expected value`